-The Lean+Agile Atlanta Unconference is a loosely structured gathering where topics and themes are generated democratically.
+The Lean+Agile Atlanta Unconference is a loosely structured gathering where topics and themes are generated by the attendees.

 Participants gather, build an agenda, and convene sessions.
-Conversations are directed and productive because the agenda was democratically generated.
+Conversations are directed and productive because the agenda was generated by the attendees.
 It allows for meaningful conversations, teaching, and learning to take place throughout the day.

 This format allows participants to exchange ideas and information deemed most valuable by those in attendance.
 Because of this, the agenda for an unconference can go anywhere.
 Rather than traditional conferences, which require heavy up-front planning and rely on predetermined tracks or themes, an unconference allows ideas to flourish and evolve as the day goes by.

 Your registration includes breakfast, lunch, and an afternoon snack.

 Lean+Agile Atlanta Unconference will be hosted at the Forsyth Conference Center in Cumming, GA, north of Atlanta.